szimszon/filecatalog/README.md

 The database abstraction layer is included from  Massimo Di Pierro's Web2py (http://www.web2py.com).
 Thank you!
 <pre>
 Usage: filecatalog.py [options]

 Options:
   -h, --help            show this help message and exit -c, --catalog         catalog a disk.
 Default: False -a MERGE, --merge=MERGE
                         merge subdirectory content to the catalog.
 It have to relative path to the root of the catalog!
+Default:
+                        None
-Default: '' -l, --list            list or search catalog.
+  -l, --list            list or search catalog.
 Default: True -m NAMESEARCH, --namesearch=NAMESEARCH
                         search the catalog for this filename.
 You can use '%' as a wildcard.
+  -f FIELDSEARCH, --fieldsearch=FIELDSEARCH
+                        search the catalog for sets of file properties.
+You can list as many field as you wish.
+Separate it with ';'.
+Example: -f 'description=text file;uid=0'
+                        Default: None
   -d DIRECTORY, --dir=DIRECTORY
                         parse the directory as a root of a catalog -n STORAGENAME, --storagename=STORAGENAME